Minister says nation is committed to EU-IMF deal, but it will need parliamentary approval.

 Investors fear the money may not reach Greece to enable it to avoid default by May 19, when $12bn in bond payments becomes due.

-The EU president has now announced that eurozone heads of state will meet to discuss the crisis in Brussels around May 10.
+Herman Van Rompuy, the EU president, has now announced that eurozone heads of state will meet to discuss the crisis in Brussels around May 10.

 “On the basis of a report to be finalised in the coming days, heads of state and governments will decide to activate the financing of the joint programme under negotiation now between the European Commission, the ECB [European Central Bank] and the IMF [International Monetary Fund] and of course the Greek government,” he said.

 “The negotiations are going on.
 They are well on track and there is no question about restructuring of the debt.”

 The German government, which is the largest single contributor to the bail-out package with an $11.2bn loan, is reluctant to vote on the deal until after May 9 elections in the country’s most populous state – North Rhine-Westphalia.

 As a result, the meeting in Brussels is likely to take place the day after the election.

 The rating downgrade left Asian markets broadly lower on Wednesday, with Japan’s benchmark Nikkei share average down around 2.5 per cent in afternoon trade while Hong Kong’s Hang Seng and South Korea’s Kospi were both lower by more than one per cent.